genesiscommunitysuccess/docs/docs/00_low-code/03_quick-start/01_create-low-code-application.md

 ---
-title: 'gpl-seed README'
+title: 'Create a Low-Code application'
-sidebar_label: 'gpl-seed README'
+sidebar_label: 'Create a Low-Code application'
-id: gpl-seed-readme
+id: create-low-code-application
 ---

 This short guide will enable you to build a very simple application using Genesis platform DSL (domain specific language).